 2 – Regaining consumer trust for business leaders

 Last spring, the Edelman firm released its new annual report: Trust Barometer.
 It highlighted a slight increase in the trust level of the population.
 This rise included improved social commitment of organizations and greater involvement of leaders in web and social network strategies.
 Since new Generation X CEOs are taking over decision-making positions, social initiatives are readily promoted and interventions on social networks are better framed.

 3 – More focused approach to connected users and influencers

 In direct response to the failure of traditional advertising, 84% of consumers trust recommendations from peers and experts before brand advertising.
 Companies attempted to take a different approach on social networks.
 To better meet the expectations of users, and increase the rate of engagement on the platforms, businesses involved several departments in their influencer strategy.
 This study from the firm Augure / Launchmetrics shows that this approach has significantly improved the quality of user experience.

 4 – The growing role of ambassadors programs within companies

 In their efforts to move closer to users and better meet user expectations, companies have started involving their staff more.
 Employee awareness programs have been established and employee ambassadors have significantly increased staff participation in the strategy deployed on their social networks.
-A recent study by the Altimeter Group found that ambassadors in business programs have increased by over 191% between 2013 and 2015.
+A recent study by the Altimeter Group found that ambassadors in business programs have increased by over 191%.

 5 – Importance of blogs and original content to stand out